-- Dry Measuring Cups and Liquid measuring cups
+- Dry Measuring Cups, liquid measuring cups, and measuring spoons

 I created this fun little group on Facebook and I’d love for you to join!
 It’s a place where you can ask questions, and see what’s new with Boston Girl Bakes.
 Share your own recipes and participate in the monthly baking challenges.

 If you like to check it out, you can request to join HERE.